 Gingko Biloba has been studied for its potential effects on brain health and circulation, and has demonstrated unreliable effects on older test subjects.
 Based on the available scientific research, I do not consider Gingko a must-have ingredient.

 Rhodiola Rosea is a well-known herb in traditional Chinese medicine.
 In various studies, it has shown to reliably decrease fatigue if administered in low dose over an extended period, or if given acutely in a higher dose (such as in a pre-workout supplement).

 According to a study in the British Journal of Sports Medicine, sour cherry can prevent the symptoms of exercise-induced muscle damage, such as loss of strength and pain.

 Manufacturers use citric acid to make their pre-workout powders more water soluble.
 Otherwise, you would have a hard time mixing them with liquids.

 Both are anti-caking agents that absorb moisture and allow powder to flow freely.

 The most dangerous ingredients in commercial pre-workout supplements are proprietary blends and stimulants that might have undesired side-effects, including vomiting, dizziness and more.

 I doubt a pre-workout will kill you, but it can certainly make you become addicted to the unnecessarily strong stimulants they contain.

 When I make my own pre-workout, I use creatine, beta alanine and two teaspoons of real salt.
-For more recipe ideas, check out my roundup of the best pre-workout supplements.

 I prefer products without any artificial and ineffective ingredients and fillers.
 Check out my roundup of the best pre-workout supplements for more natural and effective products.